Excerpts from Jim Conrad's

 If you have a young, flowering individual, though, whose growth form still isn't obvious, you can still distinguish the Whitethorn Acacia from the Sweet.
 Remember those brown scales at the top of the flower-head stem, or peduncle.
 On Whitethorn Acacias the scales attach midway up the peduncle, while in Sweet Acacias the scales arise at the top, as we saw in our pictures.
 That is a sweet field mark to remember.

-With insights gained from genetic sequencing, in 2005 the vast traditional genus Acacia was split into five genera, so now our Sweet Acacia no longer belongs to the genus Acacia.
-Now it's Vachellia farnesiana, though many web pages and field guides still list it as Acacia farnesiana.
+Our tree used to belong to the vast traditional genus Acacia, but in 2005 that genus was split into five genera, and now it's in Vachellia, though many web pages and field guides still list it as Acacia farnesiana.

 Whatever technical name you use, Sweet Acacias are not only pretty but also very interesting and useful trees.
 You may want to read about the species' enormous distribution area in the Old World as well as the New, and its fame as a source for some of the best perfumery, on our Sweet Acacia Page at http://www.backyardnature.net/q/acacia-f.htm.